elijahdecker/AdventOfCode/ReadMe.md

    - year (Ex.
 2022) (Defaults to 2015)
    - day (Ex.
 14) (Defaults to 1)
    - secondHalf (Ex. true) (Defaults to false)
-   - send (Ex. true) (Defaults to false)
+   - send (Ex. true) (Defaults to false) Submit the answer to the AoC website
+   - example (Ex. true) (Defaults to false) Use an example file instead of the regular input, you must add the example at `Inputs/<YYYY>/<DD>_example.txt`
 - Ex. `GET api/run-solution?year=2022&day=14&secondHalf=true&send=true`

-Runs a specific day's solution, posts the answer to Advent of Code, and returns the result from Advent of Code
+Runs a specific day's solution, and optionally posts the answer to Advent of Code and returns the result.

 ### POST `api/puzzle-helper`

 Imports all missing inputs from Advent of Code as well as creating missing service files.
 This can be run before the event starts to pre-emptively populate the service files for the upcoming advent as well as importing the past advent inputs.

+The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ### POST `api/puzzle-helper-daily`
 - Query parameters